Sexting

 Feeling pressurized?

-When you’re under 18 it is illegal to take a sexual photograph of yourself, or of anyone else, if you or they are under 18.
+When you’re under 18 it is illegal to take a sexual photograph of yourself.
+It is illegal to take or create a sexual image of anyone else if you or they are under 18.

-The police have the power to decide whether it’s best just to record what’s happened or to take things further.
+The police have the power to decide whether it is best just to record what’s happened or to take things further.

 If you are in a healthy relationship and there are no concerns about consent, then the police are unlikely to take things further.

-Take action: If a naked picture of you has been shared or posted online, you can tell an adult you trust (like a parent, carer, or school nurse), or use the report remove tool from Childline
+Take action: If a naked picture of you has been shared or posted online, this is abuse.
+You can tell a trusted adult (like a teachers, sports coach, youth workers or school Health nurse), or use the report remove tool from Childline

 Find out more